8 Things Every Touring Musician Should Carry

 5. 750W Power Inverter

 For any driving tour, a decent inverter is a must.
 750 watts is perfect to handle most needs: charging laptops, phones, and other devices.
-Any larger size, and you’ll start getting devices made for RV’s and large diesel trucks.
-Any smaller, and you’ll often be blowing fuses if you have multiple band mates plugging things in.
+Any larger size and you’ll start getting devices made for RVs and large diesel trucks.
+Any smaller, and you’ll often be blowing fuses if you have multiple bandmates plugging things in.
 I recommend the Ampeak brand, it’s been the most reliable unit (out of the 5 or 6 I’ve bought over the years).
-You can get the same one that’s in my tour bus here.
-Definitely buy this in advance instead of paying extra at a truck stop.
+You can get the same one that’s on my tour bus here.
+Buy this in advance instead of paying extra at a truck stop.

 6. Portable Charger/Power Bank